2021: All The Rage – Emily Laurens’ creative research and film on garment manufacture and colonialism, commissioned by National Museum Wales

 2016: Thylacine Tribute Cabaret.
 Created for Dark Mountain on the 80th anniversary of the extinction of the thylacine.

-2015: Freaks of Nature.
+2015: Freaks of Nature, directed by Marisa Carnesky.
 Circus-inspired clown street theatre show about extinction and rarity value.
-Development has included a durational performance on Brighton seafront, short film by Lilian Simonsson, performing in the woods at Carrying the Fire 2014, and a devising residency in March 2014 at Jacksons Lane as part of Transmit.
-Directed by Marisa Carnesky.
+Development included a durational performance on Brighton seafront, short film by Lilian Simonsson, performing in the woods at Carrying the Fire 2014, and a devising residency in March 2014 at Jackson’s Lane as part of Transmit.
+Music by Tom Cook.

 2015 – 16: Madam Balwn.
-Wales-based co-director Emily is developing a new clown piece featuring balloon puppets and a live musical accompaniment.
-This was first aired at BAC’s Freshly Scratched in October.
+Clown piece featuring balloon puppets and a live musical accompaniment, first aired at BAC’s Freshly Scratched in October 2015

-May 2014: With support from IdeasTap, ONCA, the Nightingale Theatre and the Pebble Trust, we brought Invisible Giant to the Warren, Brighton Fringe’s acclaimed venue.
-Original new work from Feral, commissioned and co-produced by ONCA as part of the INorganic season on waste.
+2014: With support from IdeasTap, ONCA, the Nightingale Theatre and the Pebble Trust, we brought Invisible Giant to the Warren, Brighton Fringe’s acclaimed venue.
+Original new work from Feral, commissioned and co-produced by ONCA as part of its INorganic season on waste.
 Read reviews here, here, here and here.

-August 2012: Homage to Rachel Carson.
-Non-verbal promenade piece commemorating the 50th anniversary of the publication of Silent Spring.
+2012: Homage to Rachel Carson.
+Non-verbal promenade piece for Uncivilisation Festival, commemorating the 50th anniversary of the publication of Silent Spring.

 August 2012: Funeral for the Caspian Tiger.
 A promenade show commissioned by Dark Mountain’s Uncivilisation Festival.

-May 2012 and 2013: Triptych premiered at Brighton Fringe 2012 and won Best New Play (New Writing South award).
+2012 and 2013: Triptych premiered at Brighton Fringe 2012 and won Best New Play (New Writing South award).
 Returned to the Fringe 2013.
-Triptych tells three interwoven stories of loss: the extinction of the Eskimo Curlew, the first published female Roma poet, and the road protests of the 1990s.
-With haunting shadow puppetry, original live music by Tom Cook and exquisite aerial theatre.
-The stories continue to be performed individually and as a triptych at festivals and theatres.
+Triptych told three interwoven stories of loss: the extinction of the Eskimo Curlew, the first published female Roma poet, and the road protests of the 1990s.
+With shadow puppetry, original live music by Tom Cook and aerial theatre.

-January 2012: Funeral for the Javan Tiger.
-Commissioned by the Southbank Centre for DeathFest 2012.
+2012: Funeral for the Javan Tiger.
+Commissioned by the Southbank Centre, DeathFest 2012.
 A collaboration with the RFH Gamelan, performed in the Clore Ballroom.
 This event blended shadow puppetry, clown and ritual with a giant tiger skeleton puppet, original compositions and ancient folk tales to tell a tragic extinction story.

-Spring 2011 onwards: A Funeral for Lost Species.
+2011: A Funeral for Lost Species.
 Winner of the TippingPoint commission 2011, funded by the Arts Council of England.
-An large-scale ongoing project including theatre with a site specific graveyard installation for Brighton Fringe 2011 (see http://vimeo.com/25260994); making and performing workshops with adults and young people; staging funerals for extinct animals in unusual places and spaces.
+Project included: theatre with a site specific graveyard installation for Brighton Fringe 2011; making and performing workshops with adults and young people; staging funerals for extinct animals in unusual places and spaces.

-July 2010: Fox Tale.
-Puppetry piece commissioned by Brook Meadow Conservation Group, Hampshire.
+2010: Fox Tale.
+Puppetry piece for families, commissioned by Brook Meadow Conservation Group, Hampshire.

-September 2008 onwards: Songs for Waiting.
+2008: Songs for Waiting by Rachel Porter.
 A studio piece created for one.
 A study of waiting through the art of physical storytelling.
 Performed in derelict houses in Belgium and the UK.

-September 2007- November 2008: Sabbat Project.
-A number of experimental site-specific outdoor productions.
+2007- 2008: The Sabbats.
+A number of experimental site-specific outdoor productions performed over the course of a year, on the sabbats.
 These included King of the Seeds and The Lost Child at Whitehawk Community Food Project, Brighton; Dignity on Brighton beach; The Butterfly Prince at Andy’s Cafe, Camden.